AdaCore/gnatstudio/docs/users_guide/projects.rst

 .. image:: project-deps.jpg

-When you select that contextual menu, GPS opens a dialog allowing you to add to or remove dependencies from your project.
+When you select that contextual menu, GPS opens a dialog allowing you to add or remove dependencies from your project.
 You add a new dependency by selecting a project file name from one of the following sources:

-* One of the loaded project from the current project tree
+* One of the loaded projects from the current project tree

 * One of the predefined projects